SignpostMarv/Prebuild/dnpb/doc/readme.txt

 Visual Studio .NET 2003 (VS2003.bat)
 Visual Studio .NET 2002 (VS2002.bat)
+Visual Studio .NET 2005 Express (VS2005Express.bat)
 SharpDevelop (SharpDevelop.bat) - http://www.icsharpcode.net/OpenSource/SD/
 MonoDevelop (MonoDevelop.sh) - http://www.monodevelop.com/

 Notes:
 MonoDevelop uses the same project files as SharpDevelop as it is a Unix port for it using the open-source implementation of the .NET Framework, Mono.
-A Unix Shell script is provided for it though, as this is far more appropriate.
+A Unix Shell script is provided for it though, as this is far more appropriate then a windows batch file.
-Visual Studio .NET 2005 and the Visual Express IDE's can import Visual Studio .NET 2003 files, but native support for it will come later.
+Visual Studio .NET 2005 and the Visual Express IDE's can import solutions from older versions of Visual Studio .NET.
-NAnt and Makefiles are currently not supported, but will are on the roadmap as well.
+NAnt and Makefiles are not currently supported as NAnt allows for VS.NET solutions to be executed directly.

 _________________________________________________________________________________
 Command Line Syntax:

 Example:
->dnpb /target vs2003 /log ../PrebuildLog.txt
+>dnpb /target vs2003

 This will generate the project files for Visual Studio.NET 2003 and place the redirect the log to a file named PrebuildLog.txt in the parent directory

 The syntax structure is as below, where commandParameter is optional depending on the command and you can provide several option-value pairs.
 Note: The '>' signified the command line, do not actually enter this manually

->dnpb /<option> <commandParameter>
+>Prebuild /<option> <commandParameter>

->dnpb /target vs2003 /pause
+>Prebuild /target vs2003 /pause

->dnpb /target vs2003 /log ../Log.txt /pause /ppo /file ProjectConfig.xml
+>Prebuild /target vs2003 /log ../Log.txt /pause /ppo /file ProjectConfig.xml

->dnpb /target sharpdev /log
+>Prebuild /target sharpdev /log

+>Prebuild /removedir obj|bin

+>Prebuild /target vs2003 /allowedgroups Group1|Group2

->dnpb /clean
+>Prebuild /clean

->dnpb /clean vs2003
+>Prebuild /clean vs2003

 _________________________________________________________________________________
 Command Line Options: